olmadsen/beta-system/README.md

 For a complete list of contributors to the code base, execute `git shortlog -s -n` in your clone of the repository.

 **qBeta** is a relatively new language derived from Beta developed by Ole Lehrmann Madsen.
-Birger Møller-Pedersen has (and is) an importat contributor and Henry Michael Lassen is a key person in the development of the SDE.
+Birger Møller-Pedersen has (and is) an importat contributor and Henry Michael Lassen is a key person in the development of the SDE caled **qEnv**__.
 The web-site https://qbeta.dev has a very preliminary and incomplete description of qBeta. qBeta is used in the book _An Introduction to Programming as Modeling_ by Ole Lehrmann Madsen and Birger Møller-Pedersen and is published on the web-site [https://oopm.org](https://oopm.org).

+qBeta has so far primerily been used to experiment with new language mechanisms, which means that the implementation is not robust enough for production code.
+The implementation is thus not suitable for prodcution code.
+The same is the case for qEnv.
+You are welcome to try out qBeta and qEnv, but both the qBeta compiler and qEnv are very unstable.

 # Installing The Mjølner Beta System
 In this Section, we describe how to install MBS from GitHub.